 The remaining principles, $r_2,r_3,r_5$ and $r_9$, are obtained by combining axioms of the original recursors.
 They act as bridges between the latter helping their comparison, but are also of independent interest, e.g., $r_9$ will be seen to be maximal with respect to expressiveness. \looseness=-1

 We call $r_2$ a ``perm/free variant'' because it is another recursor based on permutation and freeness, just like the original perm/free recursor $r_1$.
 However $r_2$ does not follow the nominal-set route of $r_1$ (which defines the free-variable, i.e., support operator from permutation, via \FvDPm{}) but instead follows the idea of the swap/free recursor $r_4$ (using permutation instead of swapping) and postulates properties connecting the free-variable operator with permutation (via \PmFv{} and \FvPm{}) and with the constructors (via \FvVr{}, \FvAp{} and \FvLm{}).
 In short, $r_2$ is a hybrid between $r_1$ and $r_4$.
-Another hybrid between the two is the swap-free variant $r_3$, which uses the swapping operator like $r_4$ and nominal-set-like axioms like $r_1$.
+For the symmetry of presentation, under $r_2$ the figure also shows \FvPm{}---the permutation counterpart of \FvSw{}, but crosses it out because, like \FvSw{}, is also not needed.
+Another hybrid between the two is the swap-free variant $r_3$, which uses the swapping operator like $r_4$ and nominal-set-like axioms like $r_1$. \looseness=-1

-$r_5$ is an $r_6$--$r_7$ hybrid, based on the observation that $r_6$ and $r_7$ have quite similar structures, in that they both axiomatize the interaction between the constructors and freshness on the one hand, and their specific operator (either swapping or substitution) on the other hand; of course, substitution behaves differently from swapping w.r.t.\ constructors, but the respective constructor-commuting properties (\SbVr{}, \SbAp{} and \SbLm{} vs.\ \SwVr{}, \SwAp{} and \SwLm{}) have a similar flavor.
-The difference between $r_6$ and $r_7$ lays in the additional property that they use to further prop recursion over the constructors: in one case via a congruence rule \SwCg{} and in the other via a bound-variable-renaming rule \SbBvr{}.
+$r_5$ is an $r_6$--$r_7$ hybrid, born from the observation that $r_6$ and $r_7$ have similar structures, in that they both axiomatize the interaction between constructors and freshness, and between constructors and their specific operator (either swapping or substitution); of course, substitution behaves differently from swapping w.r.t.\ constructors, but the respective constructor-commuting properties (\SbVr{}, \SbAp{} and \SbLm{} vs.\ \SwVr{}, \SwAp{} and \SwLm{}) have a similar flavor.
+The difference between $r_6$ and $r_7$ lies in the additional property that they use to further underpin recursion over the constructors: in one case via a congruence rule \SwCg{} and in the other via a bound-variable-renaming rule \SbBvr{}.
 However, both these latter types of rules make sense for the other operator too, \emph{mutatis mutandis}.
 As it turns out, we can replace \SwCg{} with \SbBvr{} in the swap/fresh recursor $r_6$, obtaining the swap/fresh variant $r_5$.
-But we cannot perform the dual modification to the subst/fresh recursor $r_7$, where replacing \SbBvr{} with \SbCg{} will not give a valid recursor; the reason is that, unlike swapping, substitution-like operators need a more delicate handling of the bound variables, which \SbBvr{} but not \SbCg{} can achieve. \looseness=-1
+But we cannot perform the dual modification to the subst/fresh recursor $r_7$, where replacing \SbBvr{} with \SbCg{} would not give a valid recursor; the reason is that, unlike swapping, substitution-like operators need a more delicate handling of the bound variables, which \SbBvr{} but not \SbCg{} can achieve. \looseness=-1